davinaleong/proj-davdevs-2024/src/pages/projects/bootstrap4-admin-dashboard-template.md

 draft: 0
 ---

-This project is built using **Bootstrap 4**.

-I built this template with the mindset that it should be usable right out of the box, with minimal setup required.
-I often find myself in need of a simple, pure Bootstrap 4 template.
-I find many of the admin dashboard templates I've come across online overly engineered and complicated to setup and use.
+Built on **Bootstrap 4**, this template prioritizes simplicity and minimal setup for immediate usability.
+Unlike many admin dashboard templates, this one is engineered to be straightforward and easy to use.

+## Usage

-Feel free to use this template for your own admin-dashboard projects.
+Feel free to use this template for your admin-dashboard projects.

+## Included Packages

-This project also comes packaged with packages I use quite often in my web-development projects.
+This project comes bundled with essential packages commonly used in my web development projects:

-Included packages: `ParsleyJS` for _form validation_, `DataTables` - _sort, search and paginate table data_, `MomentJS` - _format date-times_, `Tempus Dominus` - _datetime picker_, `PrismJS` - _syntax highlighting_.
+- **ParsleyJS:** Form validation
+- **DataTables:** Sort, search, and paginate table data
+- **MomentJS:** Format date-times
+- **Tempus Dominus:** Datetime picker
+- **PrismJS:** Syntax highlighting

+Integrate and enhance your web development projects effortlessly with this Bootstrap 4 template.